 Switch to a rewarding career in nursing.

-Before undertaking clinical placement, students must obtain and maintain a current first aid and CPR certificate, provide evidence of immunisations, undergo a criminal history check and obtain a Blue Card — Refer to Program requirements and notes.
+Before undertaking clinical placement, students must obtain and maintain a current first aid and CPR certificate, obtain the Mental Health First Aid online learning certificate, provide evidence of immunisations, undergo a criminal history check and obtain a Blue Card — Refer to Program requirements and notes.

-Nurse in acute care, armed forces, community, rural, mental health, Indigenous health, aged care and industry settings.
+Nurse in acute care, armed forces, community, regional and remote, mental health, Indigenous health, aged care and industry settings.

-Nursing and Midwifery Board of Australia (NMBA); Australian College of Nursing.
+- Nursing and Midwifery Board of Australia (NMBA)

 Graduates are eligible to apply for registration as nurses in Australia with the Nursing and Midwifery Board of Australia, which is a Board of the Australian Health Practitioner Regulation Agency (AHPRA).
 The Nursing and Midwifery Board of Australia has a number of registration standards that graduates must demonstrate in order to be eligible for registration.
 For example, graduates must demonstrate English language skills at IELTS level 7, with 7 in all subtests, or equivalent before being considered for professional registration.
 For full details of the AHPRA Registration Standards, visit the Nursing and Midwifery Board of Australia website.